BSData/bsdata/README.md

 #### Before You Start ####

+1. Make sure you have a Google account.
-1. Make sure you have a GitHub account and are a member of the BSData organisation (https://github.com/BSData).
+2. Make sure you have a GitHub account and are a member of the BSData organisation (https://github.com/BSData).
-2. Make sure you have a Google account.
-3. On Windows, note that references to "Google Cloud Shell" below means the "Google Cloud Shell" command line launched from the Start Menu.
+3. Generate a GitHub security token to let the app access GitHub on your behalf.
+    * Log in to GitHub and go to Settings -> Developer Settings -> Personal access tokens (https://github.com/settings/tokens).
+    * Generate a new token with `public_repo` and `read:org` scopes.
+Take a note of the token.

 #### Download and Install Everything ####
+(Note: On Windows, references to "Google Cloud Shell" below means the "Google Cloud Shell" command line launched from the Start Menu.)

 1. Download and install the **Java SE 8 JDK** (http://www.oracle.com/technetwork/java/javase/downloads/index.html)
     * You may be able to use the Java 9 SDK - YMMV.